BaiyangZhang/oldBlog/_drafts/2022-08-02-A-Few-Thoughts-about-Distributions.md

 ## There are so much more to integrals...

-The concept of integral is deceptively simple --  at least for me.
+The concept of integral is deceptively simple --  at least for me when I just learnt about the Riemann integral.
 I used to think that integral is just summation at its finest.
-For example, if one is given the velosity as a function of time $v(t)$ and one want to know the total distanced traveled, one just integrate velosity from initial and final time,
+For example, if one is given the velocity as a function of time $v(t)$ and one want to know the total distanced traveled, one just integrate velocity from initial to final time,

 $$\text{distance} = \int_{t_i}^{t_f} {v}(t) dt.$$

-In another word, time is into inifnite intervals, each with time length $\Delta t$, so short that the velosicy is assumed to be a constant, and we sum it up.
-In the $\Delta t \to 0$ limit, this should give us the acurate result,
+The idea is that, time is split into infinite intervals, each time slice has length $\Delta t$, so short that the velocity is assumed to be a constant in any time slice, and we just sum up the distance travelled in each time slice.
+In the $\Delta t \to 0$ limit, this should give us the accurate result,
-$$\sum_i {v}(t_i) \Delta t \to \int_{t_i}^{t_f} {v}(t) dt.$$
+$$\sum_i {v}(t_i) \Delta t \to \int_{t_i}^{t_f} {v}(t) dt, \quad \sum \Delta t \to \int dt.$$
 That is the basic idea of Riemann integral.

 However, there is more to the story.
 As Terence Tao pointed out in the book... (three kinds of integrals)

 Introduce the measure theory here, the $\sigma$-algebra, where $sigma$ stands for the union, and the measureble sets $\mathfrak{m}$.